 Turitea Water Treatment Plant

 The plant is a full conventional alum-flocculation, rapid gravity dual media (pumice and sand) filtration type.
-The plant can also be operated in direct filtration mode during periods of low raw water turbidity, whereby the clarification process is bypassed.
+It can also be operated in direct filtration mode during periods of low raw water turbidity, where the clarification process is by-passed.

-The plant was substantially upgraded in 1999 and is now partly automated, requiring only one eight hour shift per day to ensure a continuous supply.
-Most of the plant functions are automated with most of the human input being to clean and calibrate equipment, as well as replenish chemical stocks.
-Turitea produces water quality equal to the best conventional plants in the world, with final water turbidity typically at 0.02 Turbidity Units.
+The plant was substantially upgraded in 1999 and is now partly automated, requiring only one eight- hour shift a day to ensure continuous supply.
+Most of the plant functions are automated with the manual tasks mostly being cleaning and calibrating equipment, and replenishing chemical stocks.
+Turitea now produces water quality equal to the best conventional plants in the world, with final water turbidity typically at 0.02 Turbidity Units.

-The pumps are automatically controlled, starting when local pressures fall below a pre-set level.
+Each location has its own pumping station.
+The pumps are controlled automatically, starting when local pressures fall below set levels.

-There are cases where public water supply has been contaminated with dangerous chemicals and other pollutants causing injury and illness because the potential for backflow was overlooked.
+There are cases where public water supply has been contaminated with dangerous chemicals and other pollutants causing injury and illness because people weren’t aware of backflow.

 Residential prevention measures

 At home, you can reduce the risk by fitting an inexpensive hose tap vacuum breaker on outdoor hose taps.
 Available from your local plumber.